-Criteria JORC Code explanation Commentary Dimensions • The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource. identified.
-Strike strings were generated on horizontal sections with a section density of 2.5 m.
-Mineralised domains are defined within the Central and UNDP (Northern) areas of the deposit which are separated by faulting.
-A complex structural environment and genesis exists with narrow shallowly dipping stacked veins which pinch and swell along strike and down dip.
-The relationship with grade, alteration, quartz veining and structure are not yet fully understood however structural geology interpretation and investigation is beginning to improve the understanding of the factors controlling grade continuity.
-Mineralization as modeled extends for some 980 m along strike, 520 m in width near surface and extending to a depth of some 560 m.
-Mineralization narrows to the south and narrows to the north at depth within the currently interpreted mineralization boundaries.
 Estimation and modelling techniques The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
 If a computer assisted estimation method was chosen include a description of computer software and parameters used.
 The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
 The assumptions made regarding recovery of by-products.
-Estimation of deleterious elements or other non-grade variables of economic significance (eg sulphur for acid mine drainage characterisation).
+Estimation of deleterious elements or other non-grade variables of economic significance (e.g. sulphur for acid mine drainage characterisation).
 In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
+Any assumptions behind modelling of selective mining units.
 Any assumptions about correlation between variables.
 Description of how the geological interpretation was used to control the resource estimates.
 Discussion of basis for using or not using grade cutting or capping.
-The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if The 1 m composites were coded within the mineralised domain and by major fault block (Central and UNDP).
+The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available.
+The 1 m composites were coded within the mineralised domain and by major fault block (Central and UNDP).
 Given the shallow oxidation profile, no separation was carried out by oxidation domain.
 The data distributions are highly skewed and typically have a high (>1.5) coefficient of variation (CV - ratio of standard deviation to the mean).
 As a result, top cuts were applied to prevent overestimation and smearing of the comparatively high values into surrounding blocks.
-Top cuts were 30 g/t Au for the Central and UNDP domains and impact on less than 1% of the grade population.
-Grade estimation was carried out in CAE Studio 3 (Datamine) using ordinary kriging (OK) with dynamic anisotropy to align the estimation with the local dip and strike of the mineralisation trends, into 10 mE by 10 mN by 1.5 mRL parent cells.
+A top cut of 70 g/t Au was used for the Central domain and impacted approximately 0.1.% of the grade population.
+No top cut was applied to the UNDP domain as not outliers occur in this area.
+Grade estimation was carried out in CAE Studio 3 (Datamine) using ordinary kriging (OK) with dynamic anisotropy to align the estimation with the local dip and strike of the mineralisation trends, into 10 mE by 10 mN by 1 mRL parent cells.
 Block discretisation was set to 4 by 4 by 2.
 A kriging neighbourhood analysis (KNA) was carried out to determine optimal block size and estimation parameters.
-The estimation was performed on the mineralised and non-mineralised material defined within each domain (Central and North).
+The estimation was performed on the mineralised and nonmineralised material defined within each domain (Central and North).
 Estimation was run in a three pass kriging plan, the second and third passes using progressively larger search radii to enable the estimation of blocks unestimated on the previous pass.
-The search parameters were derived from the variogram analysis, with the first search distances corresponding to the distance at half of the
+The search graameters were derived from the variogram range.
+Blocks were estimated using a minimum of 8 with a maximum of 24 samples (6 minimum and 24 maximum for pass 2) and a maximum of 8 with a maximum of 24 samples (6 more ounces than the August 2014 estimates for Indicated material shows the most recent estimate has reported 2 % more tonnes, 4 % more grade and 6 % more ounces than the August 2014 estimates for Indicated material shows the most recent estimate has reported 2 % more tonnes, 4 % more grade and 6 % more ounces than the August 2014 estimates for Indicate din anoth open pit and underground mining u